 The Special Revenue Funds account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes.
-Generally, proceeds from federal and State grants as well as interfund transfers from the Foundation are accounted for in the Library's Special Revenue Funds.
+Generally, proceeds from federal and State grants as well as contributions to the Foundation are accounted for in the Library's Special Revenue Funds.